blues/app-accelerators/86-ambient-home-well-being-activity-hub/README.md

 `bed_motion_pct` is the percentage of 5-minute samples within the hour that detected bed vibration (0–100); it is a vibration-based proxy for bed presence, not a confirmed occupancy count. `morning_activity` is `true` if any PIR or door-open event was detected during the configured morning window (`morning_start_hour` to `morning_end_hour`) on the current day; it resets to `false` at the next daily rollover at `morning_start_hour`.
 A summary emitted near `morning_end_hour` with `morning_activity: false` means no qualifying activity has been seen in the morning window yet that day — which is the primary alerting signal.
 Summaries later in the day will report `false` for any hour in which no morning-window activity occurred, and `true` once the morning window produced at least one event.
 A `bed_motion_pct` of 0 across the overnight hours, combined with `morning_activity: false` in the morning, is the cluster pattern most worth routing to a clinician.

 `activity_alert.qo` is intentionally *not* templated.
-Alert notes are low-volume and each rule type benefits from carrying different supporting fields, so the slightly larger free-form JSON is worth the flexibility.
+Alert Notes are low-volume and each rule type benefits from carrying different supporting fields, so the slightly larger free-form JSON is worth the flexibility.
 A sample alert:

 ```json
 {